-The Proposal Portal is not currently available for program submissions.
+The LAC Seminar Proposal Portal is currently closed.

 When creating a proposal, consider the following information: